A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 { }

 In this section, the surveyed multipath wireless video streaming works are initially introduced and classified in Table~\ref{layered classification} according to protocol stack layers and protocol/features.
-The table also indicates which parts of the network equipment (whether client, server, network or a combination of them) need to be adjusted in order to become compatible with multipath transmission schemes.
-Most flexible solutions require only client side modification because they are compatible with the current network infrastructure and does not need any change neither on the server nor in the network infrastructure.
-On the other hand, there are some other approaches that require server side modification or even both server and client together.
+The table also indicates which parts of the network equipment~(whether client, server, network or a combination of them) need to be adjusted to become compatible with multipath transmission schemes.
+Most flexible solutions require only client side modification because they are compatible with the current network infrastructure and { do not need any change on the server or network infrastructure.} On the other hand, some other approaches require server side modification or even both server and client together.
 Most difficulties are with solutions that they need to adjust network infrastructure.